pratinavseth/pratinavseth.github.io/_pages/about.md

 During my studies, I actively participated in student organizations that shaped my path in ai research:
 - As **Co-President of the Research Society MIT Manipal**, an undergraduate organization with 90+ members across 10+ technical domains.
-Led multidisciplinary collaboration, recruited new members from 250+ applicants, and guided their learning and development.
+Led multidisciplinary collaboration, recruited new members, and guided their learning and development.
 Promoted the value of undergraduate research and contributed to interdisciplinary AI projects.
 Mentored over 10 undergraduates in various AI topics.**(2022-23)**
 - As a **Researcher with Mars Rover Manipal**, Advanced from Student Trainee to Senior Researcher, leading AI projects in machine learning, computer vision, and NLP, resulting in multiple publications.
 Conducted a successful recruitment drive, mentoring 10 undergraduates, with many publishing in top conferences like NeurIPS and CVPR.**(2020-23)**
 - I **co-founded The Data Alchemists**, an initiative aimed at fostering interest in AI and data science among students.**(2022-23)**

-Feel free to reach out – I'm always up for a conversation about AI, research, or even just to say hi!

-I'm always eager to learn from others and explore new ideas in this fascinating field.
-There is so much more to discover and many brilliant minds pushing the boundaries of what's possible with AI.
-Thank you for stopping by.
-I hope you find something interesting here, and I welcome any thoughts or questions you might have.

-(WEBSITE UNDER CONSTRUCTION)

-(PS : Open to AI Research and Research collaborations)
+(PS : Open to AI Research and Research collaborations) (WEBSITE UNDER CONSTRUCTION)

 # 🔥 News
 - *2024.08*: &nbsp; NLP for Positive Impact Workshop, EMNLP 2024